Encore (Eminem album): Artwork and packaging

-The album featured two covers, the first cover features Eminem standing in front of an audience, bowing to the crowd.
-The tray insert features Eminem holding a gun behind his back.
-The inlay shows Eminem holding the pistol in his mouth without the jacket of his shirt and tie.
-The CD itself shows a note written by Eminem saying "To my family & all my friends, thank you for everything, I will always love you.
-To my fans, I'm Sorry, Marshall" with a bullet underneath the note.
-The note is also seen in the album's booklet, where Eminem is writing the note.
-Some pictures show Eminem shooting everybody, which makes a reference to the ending of the album's title track.
-The second cover features the same audience from the inlay on a black background with a blood splat on the top right.
-This cover is used for the Shady Collector's Edition.
+The first of two covers for the album features Eminem standing in front of an audience, bowing to the crowd.
+The tray insert features Eminem holding a gun behind his back, while the inlay shows Eminem holding the pistol, a Smith & Wesson Sigma, in his mouth without his jacket on.
+The CD and one of the vinyl labels itself shows a suicide note written by Eminem saying "To my family & all my friends -- thank you for everything, I will always love you.
+To my fans, I'm sorry, Marshall" with a bullet underneath, which is also seen in the album's booklet, where Eminem is writing the note.
+Some pictures show Eminem shooting everyone in the audience and himself, alluding to the ending of the album's title track.
+The second album cover, used for the Collector's Edition, features the same audience from the inlay on a black background with a blood splat on the top right.

 Critical reception

-Encore received generally positive reviews from critics, but received more of a negative response compared to his past three albums.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 64, based on 26 reviews.
+Encore received mixed to positive reviews from critics, with more of a negative response compared to Eminem's past three albums.
+The review aggregation website Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album an average score of 64, based on 26 reviews, indicating "generally favorable" reviews.

 Josh Love from Stylus Magazine felt Eminem was "dying" with this album, whose concept was "end-to-end mea culpa", full of "clarifications, rectifications and excuses", revising the history of "a man who knows he doesn't have much time left".
-Scott Plangenhoef, writing for Pitchfork Media called Encore a "transitional record" and "the sound of a man who seems bored of re-branding and playing celebrity games".
+Scott Plangenhoef, writing for Pitchfork called Encore a "transitional record" and "the sound of a man who seems bored of re-branding and playing celebrity games".
 BBC Music's Adam Webb believed it starts "fantastically" but ends "abominably", writing that it has too many "low points".
 David Browne from Entertainment Weekly said Eminem "sacrifices the rich, multi-textured productions" of his two previous albums for "thug-life monotony, cultural zingers for petty music-biz score-settling, and probing self-analysis for juvenile humor".
 He concluded his review by saying that Eminem has become "predictable" on Encore, something that he wasn't before.